CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 on the Raspberry Pi.

 ### Precompiled Version
-I've included a pre-compiled version of the printer firmware in the *precompiled_firmware* folder.
+I've included a pre-compiled version of the printer firmware in the *precompiled_firmware* folder that should work for all QQ-S Pro printers.

 1. Drag this file into the root directory of the SD card of your printer, insert it, and power it on.
 It is the same process as flashing Marlin or any other firmware on the QQ-S Pro.

 ### Uncompiled Version
 If you'd rather compile it yourself or my precompiled version is not working for some reason, this is what you need to do:

-1. ssh into your Raspberry Pi: `ssh pi@octopi.local`
+1. ssh into your Raspberry Pi: `ssh pi@octopi.local` if you've logged out since the last step.
 2. Navigate to the klipper directory: `cd klipper`
 3. Type: `make menuconfig` and select these settings:
 - Enable extra low-level configuration options